anogowski/dict-to-xml/README.rst

 Features
 --------

-* Convert dict to xml
+* Convert dict or list to xml

 Requirements